MattMS/whats_my_age_again/README.md

 Clone the repo then `npm install` to download dependencies.

-`Cake in` to rebuild index.html after changing any files.
+`cake in` to rebuild index.html after changing any files.